 - Sleep Trial: Risk-free, 100 nights

-The sleep trial for this mattress is 100 nights and the company offers free shipping and returns.
-There is also a 10-year warranty during which you’re covered for full product repair or replacement against workmanship and structural defects.
+The 100-night sleep trial for this mattress comes with free shipping and returns.
+The 10-year warranty covers full product repair or replacement against workmanship and structural defects.

 - Thickness: 10 inches